 In broad terms, an internal telephone system is an additional phone line, connected to a PBX system.
 The PBX system is hardware-operated by a switching device, which is entirely programmable to fit the business’ needs.

-A number of internal telephone lines can be added to the PBX, which enables employees to call within the office by using a phone extension.
+A number of internal telephone lines can be added to the PBX, which enables employees to call colleagues the office by using a phone extension.
 What they need to do is type an additional number so the PBX would recognize that this is an internal call.

 Outside of the office calls are transferred and connected to the Public Switched Telephone Network (PSTN), by typing a specific number in order to place the call and send a signal to the PBX that this is an outside call.